 You can donate your hearing aids to the Starkey Hearing Foundation.
 Any make and model can be donated.
 Donated hearing aids are repaired and reconditioned then used to share the gift of hearing with someone in need.
 The Starkey Hearing Foundation has already fit more than one million hearing aids to people around the world.
 Sharing the gift of hearing is made possible through donations.
 Our founder, Bill Austin, says, “Alone we can’t do much.
 Together we can change the world.”
 You can find additional information on how to donate as well as well as stay up to date on humanitarian efforts to share the gift of hearing with the world at www.starkeyhearingfoundation.org.

-We are so confident in our product and service that we provide a 30 day money back guarantee!
+We are so confident in our hearing aids and service that we provide a 30 day money back guarantee!

 All the help you need with your hearing can be handled completely by Mike Trujillo